wolfpup-software/jackrabbit-js/JACKRABBIT.md

 }
 ```

-### Test Modules
+## Test Collections

-Finally, a module collects all relavent test modules.
+A `test collection` is a javascript module that exports all relavent test modules into one collection.

 ```TS
 // mod.test.ts